enzymefinance/oyente/README.md

 python symExec.py <bytecode file>
 ```

-Currently, SE already captures and some money flows.
+Currently, SE already captures some money flows.
 At the end,
 the program will output them for investigation.
 Please refine.